bodrick/awesome/TOPICS.md

 *   [AutomatedLab/AutomatedLab](https://github.com/AutomatedLab/AutomatedLab) - AutomatedLab is a provisioning solution and framework that lets you deploy complex labs on HyperV and Azure with simple PowerShell scripts.
 It supports all Windows operating systems from 2008 R2 to 2022, some Linux distributions and various products like AD, Exchange, PKI, IIS, etc.

-## active-directory

-*   [AutomatedLab/AutomatedLab](https://github.com/AutomatedLab/AutomatedLab) - AutomatedLab is a provisioning solution and framework that lets you deploy complex labs on HyperV and Azure with simple PowerShell scripts.
-It supports all Windows operating systems from 2008 R2 to 2022, some Linux distributions and various products like AD, Exchange, PKI, IIS, etc.
-*   [HarmVeenstra/Powershellisfun](https://github.com/HarmVeenstra/Powershellisfun) - Repository with the scripts that I have used in my blogs on https://powershellisfun.com.
-If you like these, please sponsor this project using the Sponsor button below
-*   [dotnet/Kerberos.NET](https://github.com/dotnet/Kerberos.NET) - A Kerberos implementation built entirely in managed code.
-*   [mikeroyal/Windows-11-Guide](https://github.com/mikeroyal/Windows-11-Guide) - Windows 10/11 Guide.
-Including Windows Security tools, Encryption, Nextcloud, Graphics, Gaming, Virtualization, Windows Subsystem for Linux (WSL 2), Software Apps, and Resources.
-*   [lazywinadmin/PowerShell](https://github.com/lazywinadmin/PowerShell) - PowerShell functions and scripts (Azure, Active Directory, SCCM, SCSM, Exchange, O365, ...)
-*   [EvotecIT/ADEssentials](https://github.com/EvotecIT/ADEssentials) - PowerShell Active Directory helper functions to manage healthy Active Directory

 ## automated-deployment

 *   [AutomatedLab/AutomatedLab](https://github.com/AutomatedLab/AutomatedLab) - AutomatedLab is a provisioning solution and framework that lets you deploy complex labs on HyperV and Azure with simple PowerShell scripts.
 It supports all Windows operating systems from 2008 R2 to 2022, some Linux distributions and various products like AD, Exchange, PKI, IIS, etc.